johnstonskj/rust-atelier/atelier-core/README.md

 **Version 0.1.0**

 * First release.
 * Initial types for manipulation of Smithy Models, _not_ including selector expressions.
 * Initial builder types for fluent construction of models.
+* Able to construct the example weather service using the builder API.

 ## TODO

 1. Complete the selector expression types
 1. Complete the builder types
+1. Validation!
-2. macro-ize APIs for less code
+2. Complete macro-ize APIs for less code
 3. More documentation
 4. More tests